-The To Do List Stress
+The To-Do List Stress

 Stress can be a big migraine trigger and the holidays may be a time of increased stress.
-Read more about stress and migraines in my post Migraines and Stress: How to Cope.
+Read more about stress and migraine in my post Migraine and Stress: How to Cope.
 We must be aware of what our body is telling us and if needed take a break from the to do list.
 It may be helpful to chunk tasks and spreading them out as much as possible on your calendar can feel more manageable as well.

-It can also be freeing to remove things from the to do list.
-Are there tasks on your list that don’t really bring you or your loved ones joy.
+It can also be freeing to remove things from the to-do list.
+Are there tasks on your list that don’t really bring you or your loved one’s joy.
 Maybe it’s time to reevaluate if some of these things are worth your time.
 Or perhaps you are a person who prefers to do most things yourself.
-There is no shame in enlisting the help of others or even going store bought with some items.
+There is no shame in enlisting the help of others or even going store-bought with some items.
 This can be true for decorations, presents, and food.

 It is always powerful to stop and reflect on what you want to focus on during the holidays.
 No one will fault you for having the best intentions and changing things up.
 This even happens to those without migraines.